 The Europeans came in the 1500s.
 Sailing from their homelands, they conquered kingdoms under the banner of Gospel (proselytization of Christianity), Glory, and Gold.
 Malacca was a golden goose.
 It was invaded by the Portuguese (130 years), Dutch (150 years) and then the British (until independence).
 It’s no wonder Malacca boasts an impressive number of old buildings, forts and structures dating back to the 16th century – making it a UNESCO World Heritage site.

-History lesson aside.. the fiance and I were in town to celebrate Valentine’s Day!
+History lesson aside..
+E and I were in town to celebrate Valentine’s Day!
 We made a beeline for the central attractions; namely Dutch Square/Red Square.
-No points for guessing how the plaza got it’s name – it’s surrounded by firestation red buildings.
-The center of the square has a fountain and a clocktower, and just next to it is Stadthuys (old Dutch for ‘city hall’), which was built in 1650 as the office of the Dutch Governor and Deputy Governor.
+No points for guessing how the plaza got it’s name – it’s surrounded by fire-station red buildings.
+The centre of the square has a fountain and a clocktower, and just next to it is Stadthuys (old Dutch for ‘city hall’), which was built in 1650 as the office of the Dutch Governor and Deputy Governor.
 The building has been converted into a museum.

 Across the road is Christ Church Melaka, painted in the same terracotta red.
 Built in 1753 on the site of an old Portuguese church, it is the oldest Protestant church in Malaysia.

 Despite being hundreds of years old, the buildings were well kept with fresh coats of paint.
 Lining the entire stretch outside were souvenir stalls and colourful trishaws.
 Like jeepneys in Manila and tuktuks in Thailand, trishaws were (note: were) very much part of the fabric of Malacca.
 These days they are used to ferry tourists around the square rather than an actual mode of transportation.

 Not all were traditional – we saw loads of quirky designs like Hello Kitty, Frozen (the kids must love it), Doraemon and other cartoon characters.